kazuho/zson/README.md

-ZSON - zipped streaming object notation
+ZSON - binary JSON, compact and with support for streaming
 =======================================

 Introduction